Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Number Theory I.md

 - So we've missed at least one prime
 - Therefore, there must be infinitely many

-Say all the primes are:
+Assume we have all the primes are:
 $$ p_{1}, p_{2}, \dots p_{k}$$
 Now we define a new number:
 $$ N = p_{1}p_{2}\dots p_{k} + 1 $$